Picovoice/orca/demo/ios/README.md

 1. Open [OrcaDemo.xcodeproj](./OrcaDemo/OrcaDemo.xcodeproj/) in XCode.
 2. Replace `${YOUR_ACCESS_KEY_HERE}` in the file [`ViewModel.swift`](./OrcaDemo/OrcaDemo/ViewModel.swift) with your `AccessKey`.
-3. Go to `Product > Scheme` and select the scheme for the language and gender you would like to run the demo in (e.g. `enFemaleDemo` -> English Female Demo, `deMaleDemo` -> German Male Demo).
+3. Go to `Product > Scheme` and select the scheme for the language and gender you would like to run the demo in (e.g. `enFemaleDemo` -> English Demo with a female voice, `deMaleDemo` -> German Demo with a male voice).
 4. Run the demo with a simulator or connected iOS device.
 5. Once the demo app has started, enter the text you wish to synthesize in the text box area, and press the `Synthesize` button to synthesize the text and play audio.